ioccc-src/winner/2020/ferguson2/README.md

 punctuations, numbers etc. (one of the documents I link to has these details).

 *   My entry preserves case of letters.
 The real Enigma had only one case as it was just a keyboard and they didn't need case-sensitivity.
+Context would be important as some words in German have different meanings depending on if capitalised or not (and all nouns are capitalised).

 *   Later models introduced a fourth rotor.
 The Kriegsmarine procedures were also far more complex than the Heer and Luftwaffe.
 I find this particularly